OlaoluwaM/functional-programming/README.md

 )
 ```

 What if we had two values of type `Option<number>`?
-It would be pretty annoying to write the same code we just wrote above, the only difference afterall would be how we compare the two values contained in the `Option`.
+It would be pretty annoying to write the same code we just wrote above, the only difference after all would be how we compare the two values contained in the `Option`.

 Thus we can generalize the necessary code by requiring the user to provide an `Eq` instance for `A` and then derive an `Eq` instance for `Option<A>`.